MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-operational-procedures.md

 # Operational procedures for mission-critical workloads on Azure

 Reliable and effective operations must be based on the principles of *automation wherever possible* and *configuration as code*.
-This approach requires a substantial engineering investment in DevOps processes with automated pipelines used to deploy application and infrastructure code artifacts.
+This approach requires a substantial engineering investment in DevOps processes.
+Automated pipelines are used to deploy application and infrastructure code artifacts.
 There are significant benefits enabling consistent and accurate operational outcomes within minimal manual operational procedures.

 This design area explores how to drive effective and consistent operational procedures.